Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Necrozma Dusk Mane.md

 ---
 Ability1: Prism Armor
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME800DM.png
+BookShinyImageName: HOME800DM_s.png
 BoxSprite: SRD-BoxSprite-necrozma-dusk.png
+DexCategory: 'Aether Foundation Log #182'
+DexDescription: The shadowy creature is in pain, and it hungers for any light it can find.
+I wonder how would it fare on the other side, back in our world.
+Would the sunlight ease its spirit or release a terrible monster?
 EventAbilities: ''
 GenderType: N
 HasForm: 'No'
+Height:
+  Deimeters: 38
+  Feet: 12.5
+  Meters: 3.8
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-necrozma-dusk.png
 Learnset: '[[SRD-Necrozma Dusk Mane-Learnset]]'
 Legendary: 'Yes'
 Name: Necrozma Dusk Mane
 Number: 800
+PrimaryEggGroup: Undiscovered
+SecondaryEggGroup: ''
 Sprite: necrozma-dusk.png
 Type1: Psychic
 Type2: Steel
+Weight:
+  Hectograms: 4600
+  Kilograms: 460.0
+  Pounds: 1014.1
 ---

 #PokeroleSRD/Pokedex